What is Sango sea coral and where does it come from?

 In fact, corals are marine animals and not, as is often assumed, marine plants.

-The material used to make the food supplements is not the actual coral, but its natural byproducts in the form of lime.
-The coral constantly deposits lime and in this way builds huge coral reefs of enormous proportions over the centuries.
-The naturally broken off parts of the coral structure that the coral animals once formed are collected and processed into powder.
-This is why Sango sea coral is also suitable for vegans.
+The material used to produce the dietary supplements is not the actual coral, but its natural byproducts in the form of calcium carbonate.
+The coral constantly deposits calcium carbonate, thus building enormous coral reefs over the centuries.
+The naturally broken pieces of the coral structure, once formed by the coral organisms, are collected and processed into powder.
+Therefore, Sango sea coral is also suitable for vegans.

-In addition, Sango sea coral is gluten-free and can therefore be consumed without concerns by people with gluten intolerance.
+In addition, Sango sea coral is gluten-free and can therefore be consumed without concern by people with gluten intolerance.

 Are coral reefs being destroyed for the Sango sea coral?

-The Sango sea coral is not stolen from living coral reefs to produce high-quality nutritional supplements.
-Instead, only those coral fragments that have naturally detached from the coral reefs over time and are now found scattered across the seabed around Okinawa are collected - under strict controls.
+Sango sea coral is not harvested from living coral reefs for the production of high-quality nutritional supplements.
+Instead, only coral fragments that have naturally detached from the coral reefs over time and are now found scattered across the seafloor around Okinawa are collected – under strict control.

 Possible side effects

-In individual cases, side effects may occur when taking Sango coral.
-High doses may cause symptoms such as diarrhea, nausea and vomiting.
-However, these symptoms are rare and can often be alleviated or avoided by adjusting the dosage.In particular, people with kidney disease or people who take medication that affects the calcium level in the blood should speak to a doctor before taking Sango Coral.
-Additional calcium intake in the form of Sango Coral could have a negative effect on the calcium balance in the body.
+In isolated cases, side effects may occur when taking Sango coral.
+High doses may cause symptoms such as diarrhea, nausea, and vomiting.
+However, these symptoms are rare and can often be alleviated or avoided by adjusting the dosage.In particular, people with kidney disease or those taking medications that affect calcium levels in the blood should consult a doctor before taking Sango Coral.
+Supplemental calcium intake in the form of Sango Coral could negatively affect calcium levels in the body.

 · European Food Safety Authority (EFSA) (2010), Scientific Opinion on the substantiation of health claims related to calcium and maintenance of normal bone and teeth (ID 2731, 3155, 4311, 4312, 4703), maintenance of normal hair and nails (ID 399, 3155), maintenance of normal blood LDL-cholesterol concentrations (ID 349, 1893), maintenance of normal blood HDL-cholesterol concentrations (ID 349, 1893), reduction in the severity of symptoms related to the premenstrual syndrome (ID 348, 1892), “cell membrane permeability” (ID 363), reduction of tiredness and fatigue (ID 232), contribution to normal psychological functions (ID 233), contribution to the maintenance or achievement of a normal body weight (ID 228, 229) and regulation of normal cell division and differentiation (ID 237) according to Article 13(1) of Regulation (EC) No 1924/2006, http://www.efsa.europa.eu/de/efsajournal/pub/1725.